 ’Hailed’ by Charles’ conceptual games in 2003, I immediately wanted to play digitally – with things and relationships filling the board as players made their moves.
 Years later a digital form had failed to materialise, and I realised that this game could be the very model of radical dialogue I’d imagined making as part of my late-1990s PhD on informal learning in museums.
 I’ve been working on Sembl since then and am ever more convinced of its relevance.

-Derek Robinson personifies the in-between philosophy of Sembl.
-Eluding containment, he offers intriguing and expansive counsel on analogical reasoning and pattern recognition, art and technology, language and consciousness.
-He describes Sembl as
+Derek Robinson personifies the containment-eluding philosophy of Sembl, and offers expansive, erudite counsel on analogical reasoning and pattern recognition, art and technology, language and consciousness.
+For him, Sembl is:

 the gentlest way imaginable to invite people to learn to perceive their own perceiving, their own participation in the creation or the figuration of sense.

-Douglas Breitbart has a clear vision of the broadest, deepest application of the idea of Sembl that impelled me to go forth and realise it, step by step.
+Douglas Breitbart had an instant clear vision of the broadest, deepest application of the idea of Sembl.
+Catalyst and provocateur, he impelled me to go forth and realise it, step by step.